September 15, 2025

 Observability and continuous auditing

-The Banking as a Service allows companies to launch financial products quickly, with regulatory security and a personalized experience for clients.
+The Banking as a Service enables companies to launch financial products quickly, with regulatory safety and a personalized experience for clients.
 Meanwhile, Liquidity as a Service offers immediate liquidity, essential for complex operations, especially in fintechs, exchanges, and digital platforms, always within the limits and compliance required by the market.
 Talk to our team to understand the scope applicable to your business.